Qumu (NASDAQ:QUMU) Upgraded by Zacks Investment Research to Buy

-Qumu (NASDAQ:QUMU) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a note issued to investors on Thursday, Zacks.com reports.
-The brokerage currently has a $6.75 target price on the technology company’s stock.
-Zacks Investment Research‘s price target points to a potential upside of 5.80% from the stock’s previous close.
+Qumu (NASDAQ:QUMU) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report issued on Thursday, Zacks.com reports.
+The brokerage currently has a $8.00 price target on the technology company’s stock.
+Zacks Investment Research‘s target price would indicate a potential upside of 6.10% from the company’s current price.

 According to Zacks, “Qumu Corp. provides enterprise video solutions.
 The company offers a media appliance for video creation and distribution, an enterprise video platform to manage process stages in a video’s lifecycle, a solution to manage and deliver live Webcasts and digital signage software to deliver corporate video communications and other content to displays in reception areas, lobbies, lunchrooms, waiting areas and other gathering places.
 It serves financial services, communications, manufacturing, and professional services markets.
 Qumu Corp., formerly known as Rimage Corporation, is based in Minneapolis, United States. “

-Hedge funds have recently bought and sold shares of the company.
-Ancora Advisors LLC purchased a new stake in Qumu during the second quarter valued at $126,000.
-Acadian Asset Management LLC purchased a new position in Qumu in the third quarter valued at $233,000.
-Wedge Capital Management L L P NC acquired a new stake in shares of Qumu during the third quarter worth about $175,000.
-AWM Investment Company Inc. purchased a new position in shares of Qumu during the 3rd quarter worth approximately $923,000.
-Finally, Perkins Capital Management Inc. acquired a new position in shares of Qumu during the 3rd quarter valued at $1,664,000.
+A number of large investors have recently bought and sold shares of the stock.
+Perkins Capital Management Inc. bought a new stake in Qumu during the 3rd quarter valued at $1,664,000.
+AWM Investment Company Inc. bought a new stake in Qumu during the 3rd quarter valued at $923,000.
+Acadian Asset Management LLC bought a new stake in Qumu during the 3rd quarter valued at $233,000.
+Wedge Capital Management L L P NC bought a new stake in Qumu during the 3rd quarter valued at $175,000.
+Finally, Ancora Advisors LLC bought a new stake in Qumu during the 2nd quarter valued at $126,000.
 Institutional investors own 30.39% of the company’s stock.

 Qumu Company Profile